Skip to content

 Last Updated:

-• Executing the main app (typically a “jump” instruction which goes to a predefined memory address)
+• Executing the main app (typically by disabling interrupts and then executing a “jump” instruction which goes to a predefined memory address)

 • Updating the main app (this is optional, and if this functionality is required, it may be included in the bootloader or in the application depending on the chosen topology).